At last count, there were 4.2m self-employed workers in the UK.

 Check if they’re a genuine employer

 Compliant umbrella companies provide contractors with what’s called an overarching contract of employment.
-This gives you access to all the rights and benefits associated with permanent workers, including sick pay, holiday pay and maternity & paternity pay.
+This gives you access to all the rights and benefits associated with permanent workers, including sick pay, holiday pay, and maternity/paternity pay.

-Check their payment & expenses policy
+Check their payment and expenses policy

 It’s also a good idea to thoroughly research an umbrella company’s payment processing system.
 Most compliant providers will run several payrolls each day, ensuring you get your money as quickly as possible.
 The last thing you need after a hard day’s work is to waste time chasing payments.